-Budget line, Objective& Cost Purpose of the Budget line and progress Observation and Recommendation 22 Availability of high-quality heifer calves LKR 71 million To provide feed for selected heifercalves in small scale farms for a period of 3 months to increasetheir fertility and ensure increased milk production The committee was informed that the targeted number of heifer calves cannot be fed utilizing the allocated amount due to increase in market priceof feed.
-(DAPH) (Number of target animal - 7800).
-To provide training for small scale farmers on caring of heifer calves. • Physical Progress: 40 % Therefore, the committee recommends a project proposal be submitted by DAPH on the 'Caring of high quality heifer calves" to the NPD with the revised financial plan for year 2024.
+Budget line, Objective& Cost Purpose of the Budget line and progress Observation and Recommendation 22 Availability of high-quality heifer calves LKR 71 million (DAPH) To provide feed for selected heifercalves in small scale farms for a period of 3 months to increase their fertility and ensure increased milk production (Number of target animal - calves cannot be fed utilizing the allocated amount due to increase in market priceof feed.
+(DAF ff) (Number of target annual - 7800).
+To provide training for small scale farmers on caring of heifer calves.
+Physical Progress: 40 % recommends a project proposal be submitted by DAPH on the 'Caring of high quality heifer calves" to the NPD with the revised financial plan for year 2024.
 The committee thus, recommends to deduct Rs 60 Mn from the 2023 allocation

 Table 6.
-Pensions ar nd Insurances Budget line, Objective &Cost Purpose of the Budget line and progress Observation and Recommendation 23 Contributory Pension for elderly farmers LKR 4,750 million (AAIB) To provide pensions for 172,000 farmers and fishermen The committee recognized the need for the given allocation to continue with the pension schemes to ensure the income security of elderly farmers and fishermen.
-24 Introduce a contributory insurance scheme for farmers LKR 1,000 million (AAIB) Provided financial assistance for damage recovery for selected crops in a disaster. • Progress: Provided insurance for 6,806 farmers, for 06 crops at LKR 40,000 per acre. importance of the proposed activity.
-The Committee recommends to revisitthis program as there is no
+Pensions ar nd Insurances Budget line, Objective &Cost Purpose of the Budget line and progress Observation and Recommendation 23 Contributory Pension for elderly farmers LKR 4,750 million (AAIB) To provide pensions for172,000 farmers and fishermen The committee recognized the need for the given allocation to continue with the pension schemes to ensure the income security of elderly farmers and fishermen.
+24 Introduce a contributory insurance scheme for farmers LKR 1,000 million (AAIB) Provided financial assistance for damage recovery for selected crops in a disaster.
+Progress: Progress: Provided insurance for 6,806 farmers,for 06 crops at LKR 40,000 per acre.
+The PERC recognizes the importance of the proposed activity.
+The Committee recommends to revisitthis program as there is no contribution from farmers to this effect.
+The Committee also recommends exploring the possibility of linking to fertilizer subsidy program

 Table 7.
-Research and Development Budget line, Objective &Cost Purpose of the Budget line and progress Observation and Recommendation 25 Implementation of National Agricultural Research Plan (NARP)with Universities.
+Research andDevelopment Budget line, Objective &Cost Purpose of the Budget line and progress Observation and Recommendation 25 Implementation of National Agricultural Research Plan (NARP)with Universities.
 LKR 20 million (MOA) To provide research grants for universities to carryout research inthe area of agricultural development in collaboration withthe institutes under MOA Progress: • No research planned: 10 • No. completed up to June: 2 • On-going: 8 • Fund utilization to-date: LKR 5.123 Mn.
-The committee recommends to review the application of researchfindings, and their applicability in policy making and improving strategies, prior to budgetary allocation in 2024.
+The committee recommends toreview the application of researchfindings, and their applicability in policy making and improving strategies, prior to budgetary allocation in 2024.
 26 Hector Kobbekaduwa Agrarian Research and Training Centre (HARTI) LKR 25 million (MOA) Undertake research and publications.
 Research Progress: No. research planned: 10 Completed up to June: 0 On-going: 10 Fund utilization to-date: LKR 6.45 mn.
 Fund utilization: LKR 3.5 Mn Physical Progress: 20% The committee recommends publishing research findings through online sources to minimize the media cost and also to have a wider accessibility for the materials by all stakeholders.
 The committee, thus recommends todeduct LKR 3 million from the budget estimate for 2023.
-27 Sri Lanka Council for Agricultural ResearchPolicy (SLCARP) LKR 25 million (MOA) To provide direct funds for research in the area of Productivityimprovement Progress: • No. research planned: 4 • Completed up to June: 0 • On-going: 4 • Fund utilization to-date: Fundsnot yet received for 2023 The committee recognizes that SLCARP should play a facilitation and coordination role to implement the NARP.
+27 Sri Lanka Council for Agricultural ResearchPolicy (SLCARP) LKR 25 million (MOA) To provide direct funds for research in the area of Productivityimprovement Progress: No. research planned : 4 Completed up to June: 0 On-going: 4 Fund utilization to-date: Fundsnot yet received for 2023 The committee recognizes that SLCARP should play a facilitation and coordination role to implement the NARP.
 Therefore, the committee recommends allocations only for thesaid purpose and to reduce Rs.
 15 million from 2023 budgetary allocation based on the justification given by the SLCARP.